arbor-sim/arbor/doc/co_morphology.rst

 * The proximal ends of segments 0 and 9 (the soma and axon hillock respectively) are attached to the root of the tree.
 * Segment 2 is a fork, with segments 3 and 5 as children.
 * Segment 5 is a fork, with segments 6 and 7 as children.
-* There is also a fork at the root, whith segments 0 and 9 as children.
+* There is also a fork at the root, with segments 0 and 9 as children.
 * Segments 4, 6, 8 and 10 are terminal segments.

 In the example above there are no gaps between segments, however